How to choose an Entity Extraction product

 Summary

-In sum, we have listed a variety of factors a potential user of entity extraction may want to consider before making a decision.
-The technology is no longer just a “niche” product, and it is been used in many large-scale production environments.
-The bottom line, though, is that users need a good understanding of their requirements and the capabilities of each extraction product in order to make the right choice.
+In sum, we have listed a variety of factors that a potential user of entity extraction may want to consider before making a decision.
+The technology is no longer just a niche product.
+It is being used in many large-scale production environments.